metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

 ### socket

 [socket](https://man7.org/linux/man-pages/man2/socket.2.html) returns a _socket descriptor_ referring to a communication endpoint.
-However, in case of a process calling `socket()` being run with mirrord, we do provide similar behavior, but we also need to keep a log of this endpoint in our internal data structure.
-Now to describe this data structure and what's going on behind the scenes I will refer to this diagram below -
+However, in case of a process calling `socket` being run with mirrord, we do provide similar behavior, but we also need to keep a log of this endpoint in an internal data structure.
+Now to describe this data structure and what's going on behind the scenes I will refer to this visual below -

-{{<figure src="socket.png" height="100%" width="100%">}}
+{{<figure src="socket.gif" height="100%" width="100%">}}

-The function call for `socket` is overridden by mirrord’s detour replaced through Frida as we discussed in an example before.
-In this detour, we call libc’s version of the `socket` and store the returned descriptor in a hashmap (called `SOCKETS`) that maps the socket to its related metadata and "initialized" state.
+The `socket` system call is overridden by mirrord’s detour replaced through Frida as we discussed in an example before.
+In this detour, we call libc’s version of `socket` and store the returned descriptor in a hashmap (called `SOCKETS`) that maps the socket to its related metadata and "initialized" state.
 In the end, we return the socket provided by libc, but we had to take that little detour there 😉.

 ```rs
 pub(crate) static SOCKETS: LazyLock<Mutex<HashMap<RawFd, Arc<Socket>>>> =
     LazyLock::new(|| Mutex::new(HashMap::new()));
 ```

-This is what our hashmap looks like in the codebase.
-We will talk about Rust primitives like `Arc` and `LazyLock` later in the Blogpost.

 **Note**: The words “hook” and “detour” are used interchangeably as they refer to the same idea, but “detour” is more formal as it is used in the codebase.

 ### bind

 To bind an address to the socket descriptor returned by the `socket` system call, [bind](https://man7.org/linux/man-pages/man2/bind.2.html) is called.
 Our detour for bind doesn’t really do much because all the juicy stuff happens in `listen`.
-However, here are a few notable things that our detour does do -

-- Put the socket in a `Bound` state if it exists in our `SOCKETS` hashmap.
+However, it puts the socket in a `Bound` state if it exists in our `SOCKETS` hashmap.
-- Check if the port the socket is being bound to is an ignored port.
-{{<figure src="bind.png" height="100%" width="100%">}}
+{{<figure src="bound.gif" height="100%" width="100%">}}

+Structs for Socket metadata and its states:

 ```rs
 pub struct Socket {